wiseman-timelord/aiDEr-Local/README.md

     2. Run Aider with, LM Studio and Files

-    3. Run Ollama with Selected Model
+    3. Run Aider with, Ollama and Selected Model

-    4. Run Ollama with, Selected Model and Files
+    4. Run Aider with, Ollama and Selected Model and Files

     5. Manage Ollama Settings - M: DeepSeek-Coder-V2-Lite-Instruct, T: 20